 How Sweet Is Stevia?

-You’ll use a lot less stevia than sugar in your recipes.
-Stevia sweeteners are 200-350 times sweeter than sugar.
+Like a pure monk fruit sweetener, you'll use a lot less stevia than sugar in your recipes.
+Pure stevia is 200-350 times sweeter than table sugar.

 How Is Stevia Made?